 “Steve Shirley” Software start-up entrepreneur – 1933 –

 In 1939 at the age of five, Stephanie was a lone child refugee to Britain from Germany.
 Part of the Kinder Transport Child Rescue Program.
 Although she attended a girls’ school in England she received permission to study Mathematics at the local Boys School, as Mathematics was still not something routinely taught to girls.

 After School, Shirley chose not to study the limited range of degrees available to women, instead deciding to study mathematics for six years at night school.
 In the ’50s Stephanie worked for the Post Office Research Station, where the world’s first programmable electronic computer was built, The Colossus Mark 1.

 In 1962, Stephanie founded the software company Freelance Programmers.
 She was ridiculed, as no one bought software as it was given away with hardware.
 Stephanie structured her business around working wives and mothers and recruited professional women who had quit working to care for the needs of the home.
 These women worked from home, job shared and had flexible working hours.
 To understand just how pioneering this was you need to appreciate the restrictions put on women just 50 years ago.
 A woman did not return to the workplace after having children, she did not have access to equal opportunities and pay and couldn’t even have a bank account without the permission of her husband.

-If women have been around in tech from the start, why is it still a mainly a male dominated field?
+If women have been around in tech from the start, why is it still a mainly male-dominated field?
 Are women’s achievements always diluted when seen through the lens of their gender?
 How do we address this imbalance and give the women who fought just to have careers outside the home, let alone made tremendous achievements claim their proper place in history?